ibm-cloud-docs/openwhisk/templates.md

 # Deploying quickstart templates
 {: #templates}

 {{site.data.keyword.openwhisk}} offers a catalog of templates to help you get started quickly on your next project.
 Templates are a combination of actions, triggers, sequences.
-Some templates also incorporate other service instances from {{site.data.keyword.Bluemix_notm}}.
+Some templates also incorporate other service instances from {{site.data.keyword.cloud_notm}}.
 By using templates, you can quickly and easily create a project, and start coding right away.
 {: shortdesc}